bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 Now that our service is in working order, let's populate our dropdowns with state and city data.
 We will want our list of states to be available right away, but we will want to fetch our list of cities only after we have the state value selected by the user.

+## P4: What You Need to Know

+- How to call service methods in a component
+- How to write generics

+## P4: How to Verify Your Solution is Correct

+✏️ Update the spec file  __src/app/restaurant/restaurant.component.spec.ts__ to be:

+@diff ../8-state-city-options/restaurant.component.spec.ts ./restaurant.component-citystate.spec.ts only

 ## P4: Technical Requirements

 1. Rewrite the `Data` interface to be a generic to work with State and City types as well